cfw-guide/cemu.cfw.guide/docs/online-play.md

     - If you are unsure where it is, check in `Options` -> `General settings` under "MLC Path"
     - Overwrite any files if prompted

-## Adding the Friend List application
+## Adding the friend list application

 1. Open the Cemu application
 1. On the top bar, select `File` -> `Install game title, update or DLC`